-Mental Health Needs for the Future: There are many models predicting what the post pandemic mental health needs will be, two of which are shown here.
+Mental Health Needs for the Future: There are many models predicting what the post pandemic mental health needs will be, two of which are below.
 The one thing they all have in common is the prediction that mental health services will be in much greater demand for many years to come.
-The fact is that as Dame Til Wykes, Professor at King's College in London indicated, we do not currently have the services and facilities in place to help prevent or treat the increased incidence of PTSD, anxiety, depression, Borderline Personality, and various phobias that are likely due to our response to the pandemic.